 “When I was under 12 or so and he was like 16, he was winning all these tournaments in Ontario.
 I was like, ‘this guy is someone I wish I can up against when I get older,’” said Lin.
 Both Schnur and Lin had the same coach and had trained in the same facility, Canada’s National Tennis Center, for four years.
-Schnur, who graduated from University of North Carolina, is playing his best tennis ever, approaching top 150 in the world.
+Schnur, who was part of the University of North Carolina tennis team from 2014 to 2016, is playing his best tennis ever, approaching top 150 in the world.

 “He laid out the sort of a path for me to follow,” Lin said.
 “I’m obviously a big fan of him.
 Canadians always want the Canadians to win.”

 When 16-year-old Lin was playing qualifying of challenger events in Canada, Schnur, a junior in college, was getting wild cards for the main-draw events.
 Lin would stand on the sideline and try to learn from Schnur.